raiskumar/algo-ds/recursion/README.md

 Here, is reference for learning [Recursion fundamentals](http://geekrai.blogspot.in/2015/08/recursive-thinking.html)

 ## Backtracking
-In backtracking algorithms, we try to build a solution one step at a time.
+In backtracking recursive algorithms, we try to build a solution one step at a time.
 If at some step it becomes clear that the current path cannot lead to a solution, go back to the previous step (backtrack) and choose a different path.
 Basically once we exhaust all options at a certain, we go back.

 ## Exhaustive
-Using exhaustive search we consider all subsets irrespective of whether they satisfy given constraints or not.
+In exhaustive recursive algorithms, we consider all subsets irrespective of whether they satisfy given constraints or not.
 At each step, make a choice and then unmake it and try other options until all options are fully exhausted.